algolia/pre-sales-assignment/README.md

-# Solutions Consultant Hiring Assignment
+# Sales Engineer Hiring Assignment
-If you're looking to apply as a Solutions Consultant with the Solutions Team at [Algolia](https://www.algolia.com), welcome :).
+If you're looking to apply as a Sales Engineer with the Field Engineering Team at [Algolia](https://www.algolia.com), welcome :).

 ## Questions
 Please begin by answering the below set of mock pre-sales questions; these are similar to ones you would encounter in your day-to-day while working at Algolia.
 Just please be sure not to not fork this repository to create your assignment.
 Doing so will wake a bot that prints out your code, immediately sends it to the shredder, and archives your application in our applicant tracking system.
 And anyway we’d rather give everyone an equal shot to show us what they can do.